 Head's up, there might be affiliate links ahead!

-I bet the pioneer woman wasn’t thinking clean carbs and lean protein when she made these little egg hash brown nests, but that’s exactly what they are.
-With a little tweeky-tweek by your truly of course 🙂
+I bet the Pioneer Woman wasn’t thinking clean carbs and lean protein when she made these little egg hash brown nests, but that’s exactly what they are.
+With a little tweak by your truly of course 🙂

 - Non-stick pray